Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 You want to explore interpersonal dynamics rather than follow a set script

-I've seen early seed-stage teams benefit from directive approaches when they're still forming communication habits.
-But by Series A, founders often need space to navigate complex emotions and leadership challenges that don't fit into a worksheet.
+I've seen early-stage teams benefit from directive approaches when they're still forming communication habits.
+But by Series A, founders often need space to navigate leadership challenges that don't fit into a framework.

 Do you want to prevent fires or put them out?

-Proactive coaches help you anticipate challenges, build trust early, and grow into better leaders before problems arise.
+Proactive coaches help you build trust and communication skills before problems arise.
 Reactive coaches specialize in cleaning up messes—navigating active conflict, betrayal, or misalignment that's already taken root.

 Choose proactive coaching if: